navazjm/butterscripts/discord/README.md

 A simple Discord installer and updater for Linux systems.

+> **Note:** The setup process will ask for permission before modifying your shell configuration files.
+You can decline and manually add ~/.local/bin to your PATH if preferred.

 ## Features
 - Installs and updates Discord with a single command
 - Works with Bash, Zsh, Fish, and other shells